-In the understanding is not the answer, but the dissolution of the problem.
+In the understanding is not only an answer, but the dissolution of the problem.
 What do I mean by that?

-Loss of Willpower is not the Only Issue
+Loss of Resolve is not the Only Issue

 Sometimes we have an ideal solution or a goal born from a problem.